Last updated on:

 Ongoing Maintenance Costs

 A Webflow site isn't a one-time cost.
-This is where most projections underestimate the true ownership cost.

 Webflow vs. Hiring In-House

-A well-run agency retainer at $8,000 to $10,000/month ($96,000 to $120,000 annually) gives you a full team across those disciplines, faster output, and no overhead.
-For most companies below around 200 employees, this is more capital-efficient than an in-house hire.
+A well-run agency retainer — starting at $6,990/month and typically $8,000 to $10,000 for active clients — gives you a full team across those disciplines with no overhead.
+For most companies below around 200 employees, that's more capital-efficient than an in-house hire.
+We go deeper on this trade-off in when to hire a design agency vs. an in-house designer.

 Hidden Costs Worth Knowing